-Generally, our policy has been to pay our NEOs base salaries below the 50th percentile of our peer group, but to offer them performance based incentive compensation that if earned will increase their overall compensation.
-As a result of the structure of our program and the unfavorable business conditions in the recent past years, our overall compensation program has been below the median of our peer group.
-Incentive payouts, at a reduced level, begin upon achievement of a predetermined percentage of targeted objectives (generally 80% or higher) which can vary from year to year and from one performance metric to another, so that there is not a disincentive to the NEOs.
-We believe that an "all or nothing" approach could provide a disincentive compared to our tiered payout approach that is better aligned with our overall operating objectives.
+Generally, our policy has been to pay our NEOs base salaries at the 50th percentile of our Peer Group.
+Incentive payouts, at a reduced level, begin upon achievement of a predetermined percentage of targeted objectives (generally 80% or higher for EBITDA and 95% for revenue) which can vary from year to year and from one performance metric to another, so that there is not a disincentive to the NEOs.
+Payouts may exceed 100% if the performance exceeds 100% of the target objective as set forth in the table on page 22.
+We believe that an "all or nothing" approach could provide a disincentive compared to our tiered payout approach that is better aligned with our overall operating objectives, and ensures that pay varies in proportion to performance.
 In determining competitive compensation levels for the NEOs, the Committee takes into account their responsibilities, past performance, external market practices and the economy.